Skip to main content

 LOW AVAILABILITY

-Traditional Argentine cuisine is heavily meat-based.
-However, larger cities like Buenos Aires have vegetarian-friendly restaurants.
+Traditional Argentine cooking is built around meat, though larger cities like Buenos Aires now have plenty of vegetarian-friendly restaurants.

 vegan